Captions that keep viewers glued to your video — the 3 components you need

 Capsule's video editor uses AI to automatically transcribe your video.
 Like any AI tool, it won't be perfect, and you'll have to verify and edit some spellings.
 But to save you time with this, Capsule will automatically highlight any words it detects as "low-confidence" transcriptions.

 The benefit of being able to generate a transcript from your video is that you can repurpose that text into multiple marketing assets.
 Simply copy and paste the text into ChatGPT and ask for ideas.
+Here's a prompt you can use as a template:

 Now that you've got accurately spelled and timed captions, you'll want to make them look good and easy to read.